huu12345/snow-albedo-feedback/README.md

 The Process folder includes the complete data processing workflow.
 It contains:
 - snow_albedo_feedback

-  compute NET, SNC and TEM on the seasonal and decadal timescles.
+  Compute NET, SNC and TEM on the seasonal and decadal timescles.
 Each Shell is named according to timescles and datasets.
 - snow_albedo

-  compute snow albedo changes, temperature changes and snowfall changes as preprocessing steps for linear regression.
+  Compute snow albedo changes, temperature changes and snowfall changes as preprocessing steps for linear regression.
 Each Shell is named according to timescles and datasets
 - linear_regerssion

-  compute multiple linear regression between temperature, snowfall and snow albedo changes.
+  Compute multiple linear regression between temperature, snowfall and snow albedo changes.
 Each Python script is named according to timescles and datasets.

 ## Plot/